benjaminj23/ChargeSense-EV-Platform/readme.md

 © 2026 Benjamin Joseph.
 All rights reserved.

 This project is provided for portfolio and demonstration purposes.
-The code, methodology, and project materials may not be copied, redistributed or used commercially without permission.
+The code, methodology  project materials may not be copied, redistributed or used commercially without permission.

 ```text